 In addition, when trading for wrap fee program accounts, GW&K will not always trade with the same broker/dealers as it does for other GW&K client accounts because trades for wrap fee program accounts that are invested in a GW&K Equity strategy are typically directed by the client to the wrap fee program sponsor (or its designated broker/dealer) since brokerage commissions (where applicable) are included in the wrap fee.
-In such situations, GW&K may be required to trade a wrap fee program's accounts separately from other accounts being managed within the same strategy.
-While directed brokerage is designed to benefit the wrap fee program account through lower trading costs, there can be some circumstances where directed trades do not receive the best price, or where dividing a strategy-wide trade into separate components may inhibit GW&K's ability to obtain the same level of execution, or as timely execution, as it may otherwise have been able to obtain if it had been able to execute the entire trade on a non-directed basis.
+In such situations, GW&K may be required to trade a program's accounts separately from other accounts being managed within the same strategy.
+While directed brokerage is designed to benefit the program account through lower trading costs, there can be some circumstances where directed trades do not receive the best price, or where dividing a strategy-wide trade into separate components may inhibit GW&K's ability to obtain the same level of execution, or as timely execution, as it may otherwise have been able to obtain if it had been able to execute the entire trade on a non-directed basis.
+Furthermore, given the typical account size of a program account, these accounts will typically hold a number of smaller, "odd lot" positions.
+The value that can be attained in buying or selling an odd lot position often varies from the value that could be received from trading a round lot position.
+For more information on odd lots, see Item 7 below and other information provided in this Form ADV.

 Wrap program accounts also generally do not participate in limited offerings or new issues, such as initial public offerings.
-Some sponsors of wrap programs or other third-party programs prohibit the purchase of some or all limited offerings, and may also restrict the purchase of offerings in which the sponsor is involved as an underwriter.
+Some sponsors of wrap programs or other thirdparty programs prohibit the purchase of some or all limited offerings, and may also restrict the purchase of offerings in which the sponsor is involved as an underwriter.
 Operational limitations with these types of accounts can make trading away from the sponsor difficult and can result in additional costs.
 To the extent that GW&K trades away from the sponsor by placing trades with a different brokerage firm, the client will incur the costs associated with this trading in addition to the program's wrap fees.
 See Item 5 for additional information on fees.
 As an example, GW&K typically trades away from the program sponsor for Fixed Income accounts, in order to find greater liquidity in the bonds to be purchased or sold for these client accounts.
 These clients will incur customary trade execution and other costs associated with these trades.
 Clients who enroll in these programs should satisfy themselves that the sponsor is able to provide best execution of transactions.